karlatolentino/Portfolio-Project/README.md

 ## Functionality and Features
 * *Index/Home* page featuring my name, main background image, logo and links to pages displayed on a navigation bar

-* *About Me* page detailing personal brand and description as well as detailing developed skills, work/study experience
+* *About Me* page detailing personal brand and description as well as detailing developed skills, work/study experience.
+Resume is linked through a button

-* *Projects* page showcasing placeholder projects in the form of interactive images and text
+* *Projects* page showcasing placeholder projects in the form of interactive flip cards with images and text

-* *Blog* page with five posts including an image and date stamp for each post
+* *Blog* page with five posts including an image, date stamp and text for each post

-* *Contact* page with forms for user input enquiries
+* *Contact* page with contact form, embedded map and footer containing graphics that link to social pages GitHub and LinkedIn

 ## Sitemap